ashish1500616/OCPI-EMSP-CPO-Platform-POC/README.md

 *   **Educational vs. Production**: This demo is structured to be easily understandable and modifiable for educational purposes.
 Production-grade implementations would require more robust error handling, security measures, scalability considerations, and persistent data storage.

 ---
+## 🏗️ Architecture Documentation

+A comprehensive set of diagrams detailing the system architecture, workflows, and data models is available in the [Architecture Documentation](documentation/architecture.md).

+This documentation includes:
+- System Context, Component, and Deployment Diagrams
+- Sequence Diagrams for all major OCPI workflows
+- Activity Diagrams for business processes
+- Entity Relationship and State Transition Diagrams
+---

 ## 🚀 Main Project Features